 These programs offer patients treatment in their facilities.
 There, patients receive a multidisciplinary treatment plan that addresses their individual needs.
 In most facilities, patients first go through a detoxification protocol and stay on campus as they progress through the recovery program.
 They have the chance to participate in individual and group therapy as well as classes and activities that teach them how to live substance-free and reduce the potential for recurrence of use.
 These drug rehab centers may have classes that may address topics like nutrition, stress management and meditation.
 The skills and tools learned in recovery are intended to help patients maintain their substance-free lifestyle after they leave the facility.

 PHPs are similar to residential treatment programs, but patients enrolled in these programs go home at night instead of staying on campus full-time.
 During the day, participants attend therapy sessions and classes that help them understand the nature of substance misuse and learn the skills they need to recover from an addiction and live a productive, substance-free life.
 These are a convenient way to attend alcohol treatment facilities without an overnight stay.

 Outpatient Treatment Programs

 For patients who have family and work obligations, outpatient programs offer a path to recovery that also lets them attend to their responsibilities.
 These programs include therapy, social groups, classes and activities to support their recovery and teach them how to live a life of sobriety.
-Everyone makes a different choice, and some choose outpatient over inpatient Cheshire drug rehab.
+Everyone makes a different choice, and some choose outpatient over inpatient drug rehab.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.